 - streptomycin, tetracycline: prevent protein synthesis in ribosomes.

 Answer: polyoxin: inhibits cell wall growth in fungi.

 Q42(NCERT): Why are we normally advised to take bland and nourishing food when we are sick?

 Answer: When we are sick, generally it affects on our digestion and we lose appetite.
 Bland food is low-fibre, non-spicy and easy to digest food.
 It helps in digestion and provides necessary nourishment.
-In case of patients suffering from gastrointestinal problems like ulcer, bland diet helps recover from such problems.
+In a case of patients suffering from gastrointestinal problems like ulcer, bland diet helps recover from such problems.
 Bland diet helps in improving the immunity and regeneration of healthy body tissues.

 On the other hand oily, spicy and fried food cannot be easily digested by sick patients and this food is not recommended.

 Q43(NCERT): What are the different means by which infectious diseases are spread?

 Answer: Infectious diseases can spread through various means like through air, water, by direct and indirect contact, vectors (animals, mosquitos, flies etc.).